LouisDev314/Upollomer/README.md

   - university, high school, college students, to let them know that their ability and creativity are required and able to change even just a bit of the world, to let them feel less confused
   - to connect the technical ability of every student in this world, to let them collaborate without country boundaries (by the mature network communication tool development today)
   - to raise the creativity and productivity of society
+  - to find their dream team to achieve their goals

 **<u>Task</u>**